NETWAYS/foreman-training/provisioning/02_configuration.md

 * Provide the LiveCD as ISO and in extraced form
 * Create the Installation media "Ubuntu Autoinstall"
-* Create the Operating system "Ubuntu" with Major version "22.04", Minor version "4", Description "Ubuntu Jammy Jellyfish", Family "Debian", Release name "jammy"
+* Create the Operating system "Ubuntu" with Major version "24.04", Minor version "1", Description "Ubuntu Noble Numbat", Family "Debian", Release name "noble"
 * Associate the PXELinux template "Preseed default PXELinux Autoinstall" with Ubuntu
 * Associate the User data template "Preseed Autoinstall cloud-init user data" with Ubuntu
-* Associate the finish template "Preseed default finish" with Ubuntu
-* Associate the operating system with the Templates and set Architecture "x86_64", Partition table "Preseed default autoinstall", Installation media "Ubuntu Autoinstall" and set boolean parameter "enable-official-puppet7-repo" to "true"
+* Associate the operating system with the Templates and set Architecture "x86_64", Partition table "Preseed default autoinstall", Installation media "Ubuntu Autoinstall" and set boolean parameter "enable-official-puppet8-repo" to "true"

+#### Notes:

+This was also simplified for other operating systems like it was for EL with Foreman 3.5 afterwards, but not to the same extend.

 !SLIDE supplemental solutions